 Demographic information on those who earn a degree in Health in the US.
-The average age of a person in the workforce with a degree in Health is 43.6, and the most common degree type these workers hold is a Bachelor's degree.
-Female employees are more likey to hold Health degrees, and White students earn the majority (176) of the degrees.
+The average age of a person in the workforce with a degree in Health is 43.2, and the most common degree type these workers hold is a Bachelor's degree.
+Female employees are more likey to hold Health degrees, and Hispanic or Latino students earn the majority (164) of the degrees.

 Data on the critical and distinctive skills necessary for those working in the Dental Laboratory Technology field from the Bureau of Labor Statistics.
 Dental Laboratory Technology majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Dental Laboratory Technology majors need more than the average amount of Equipment Selection, Repairing, and Equipment Maintenance.